Silver Wordsmith

 Michael Serebriakov

-Michael is a husband, father of two, lawyer, writer, and is currently working on his first novel, at a snail's pace.
-A very leisurely snail.
+Michael is a husband, father of three, lawyer, writer, and looking for that first big leap into publishing.
 All opinions are author's own.

 RSS Feed